oscarbaruffa/BigBookofR/README.md

 ## Contributing

-Please feel free to contribute paid and free books - see the [GitHub.](https://github.com/oscarbaruffa/BigBookofR)
+Please feel free to contribute paid and free books.

+For a list of books still to be added, see the [Issues](https://github.com/oscarbaruffa/BigBookofR/issues).

+The collection is quite large, so first check whether its already been included before submitting.

 The format for adding book entries is: